What Is a Protected Leave?

 The following are some of the protected leaves in California eligible to employees under state and federal laws:

 - Military Service Leave

-- Victims of Domestic Abuse, Sexual Assault and Stalking Leave
+- Leave for Victims of Domestic Abuse, Sexual Assault, & Stalking

 - Crime Victims Leave

 - Jury Duty & Witness Leave

 The most important component of protected leaves in California is the fact that these laws are “protected.”
 This means California employers are required to reinstate eligible employees who take a protected leave of absence to their previous position or to a comparable position at the end of their leave.
 After all, there is little point in an employee taking a “leave of absence” if they won’t be able to return to their job when the leave is over.The term “protected” also means that employers in California are prohibited from discriminating against, retaliating against or otherwise taking adverse employment action against employees who request or take a protected leave that is provided by law.

 Unlawful discrimination or retaliatory action against an employee who takes a protected leave of action may include any of the following: